codeonlyjs/website/content/guide/routerDetails.md

 ## Navigation Events

-When the Router receives a URL load request, it proceeds through a sequence of steps to "leave" the old route, and "enter" the new route.
+When the Router receives a URL load request and after it has matched it to a router handler, it proceeds through a series of steps to "leave" the old route, and "enter" the new route.

-These steps are in two phases:
+These steps take place in two phases:

-* The "may navigate" phase - an series of events where route handlers and event listeners can perform async operations and optionally cancel the navigation.
+* The "may navigate" phase - a series of events where route handlers and event listeners can perform async operations and optionally cancel the navigation.